nomath4u/radiusnetworks.github.io/_posts/2013-10-21-corebluetooth-doesnt-let-you-see-ibeacons.md

+---
+author: David G. Young
+layout: post
-# CoreBluetooth Doesn't Let You See iBeacons
+title: CoreBluetooth Doesn't Let You See iBeacons
+---

-One of the features of Radius Networks' Android iBeacon Library is the ability to monitor or range for any iBeacon regardless of its ProximityUUID.
+One of the features of Radius Networks' [Android iBeacon Library](http://developer.radiusnetworks.com/ibeacon/android/) is the ability to monitor or range for any iBeacon regardless of its ProximityUUID.
 Essentially, you can construct a Region object (the Android Library's equivalent of iOS' CLBeaconRegion) with the ProximityUUID set to null, allowing you to see any iBeacon.